 As you can see, all the classes have the same earning rates.
 However, because Iberia does not fly first class cabins, you will not be able to earn the highest advertised earning rate of 300% which British Airways reserves for its first class flyers.

-Unlike with some oneworld partners however, you will still get your usual Avios bonus of 25%, 50% or 100% depending on if you hold a Bronze, Silver or Gold Executive Club status card as well as a minimum of 500 Avios per flight.
-This makes flying Iberia the second most attractive after British Airways when it comes to earning Avios.
-Though, of course, if you’re hoping to fly first class your best bet is to stick with British Airways where possible!
+Unlike with some oneworld partners, you will still get your usual Avios tier bonus of 25%, 50% or 100% depending on if you hold a Bronze, Silver or Gold Executive Club status card.
+This makes Iberia more attractive than many other BA partner airlines if BA cannot get you directly to your destination.

 (This article is part of our ‘BA Q&A’ series which explains how British Airways Executive Club works.
 You can see all of our ‘BA Q&A’ articles here. )